Bed Bugs Bite

 For extra protection use a hand steamer along all seams.
 Steam is an effective way to kill bed bug eggs.

-3. Treat the Furniture Near the Bed
+4. Treat the Furniture Near the Bed

 Remove drawers from any night tables and place on top of box spring.
 Look under the drawers.
 Treat any cracks or seams with one of the bed bug spray products.
 If treating wood, always test first on an out of sight area to avoid staining.

 Any clothes in the drawers should be placed in a sealed Ziploc bag or container and then washed in hot water as indicated above.
+Inspect other furniture as well.

-4. Treat Your Box Spring
+5. Treat Your Box Spring

 You should also clean the head board and box spring.
-Start with box spring, treating all surfaces with the mattress safe spray such as the Benzarid or Sterifab mentioned above.
+Start with box spring, treating all surfaces with the mattress safe spray such as the Bed Bug Patrol or Sterifab mentioned above.
 Open the bottom of the box spring by either removing or peeling back the cloth that is tacked to the bottom.
 Spray inside the box spring.
 When done, considering spreading some natural Fossil Dust inside the box spring and then reseal the bottom cloth (or throw it out).

 When done, move the box spring to the safe area.

-5. Treat the Bed Frame and Head Board
+6. Treat the Bed Frame and Head Board

 These are favorite hiding places for bed bugs, particularly if your bed frame is made of wood.
 Treat all cracks in the bed frame with Sterifab or a crack and crevice spray such as Phantom or Bedlam.
 If you can/to be safe, take apart the frame or loosen bolts and treat inside each crack and joint.